DaniilsFirgers/dev-quest/devops/git.md

 +Init commit 2
 ```

-3. Local branch shouldl track a remote branch for push and pull to be working without explicit `origin <branch_name>`
+3. Local branch should track a remote branch for push and pull to be working without explicit `origin <branch_name>`

 The **upstream** is basically a **remote branch** your local branch tracks.
 Can check it by running: